newrelic/dockerized-mysql-plugin/README.md

 ### HTTP Proxy

-If your plugin will need to use an HTTP proxy to post data back to New Relic, you can set:
+If you are running your plugin from a machine that runs outbound traffic through a proxy, you can use the following optional configurations:

 * `PROXY_HOST` - The proxy host (e.g. webcache.example.com)
 * `PROXY_PORT` - The proxy port (e.g. 8080).
 Defaults to 80 if a proxy_host is set